JLisen/Optimal_Unlabeled_Set_Partitioning/README.md

 File: Thresholds.py

-Added necessary Use ESP_constrained.py to explore the two thresholds the entire spectrum of $\beta$ under a given $\mu$.
+Based on ESP_constrained.py, we explored two optimal thresholds the entire spectrum of $\beta$ under a given $\mu$.
 The outputs include the optimal number of partitions and the optimal number of risk thresholds.

+All the other results in Supplemental File can be generated on the basis of this file by adding necessary loops and modifictaions.